khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Figure 2: Units needed for Y axis on A, B (units of a are spikes per conductance squared and units of amplitude tuning are spikes/conductance)

 ---------- TODO ----------- : This is not true, both parameters are dimensionless, as both conductance and amplitude are treated as ordinal values.
 Reiterate this.
+Also, in the Methods, where we describe that we treated these values as ordinal, explain that this is because of the strong non-linearity of effects, and that treating values as ordinal is equivalent to rank-transform, and is arguably better and simpler than any other artificial transform.

 > Page 8, about line 9: It is false that the numerical values are not interpretable, they are in an equation and have units.